 Concordia Lutheran High School recognizes and honors outstanding achievements of alumni who have made significant contributions to their career, community or have been instrumental in serving the high school.
 If you have someone in mind that you would like to nominate for one of the three awards listed below, please click here and fill out the nomination form.

-If you are an alumnus of Concordia Lutheran High School and interested in being a part of the Alumni Awards deciding committee, please contact firstname.lastname@example.org.
+If you are an alumnus of Concordia Lutheran High School and are interested in being a part of the Alumni Awards deciding committee, please contact firstname.lastname@example.org.

 Click here to see a full list of past Alumni Award winners.